Singapore's 15-year-olds rank second globally in reading, maths and science: Study

 “We didn’t take part in Pisa to try and beat every country.
 We try to take part in Pisa to learn important areas for improvement for ourselves and when other countries do well, we will continue to learn from them and try to make the educational experience and learning journey a more positive one and more effective one for our students,” he said.

-Each cycle of the test focuses on one particular category, with this year’s focus on reading.
+Each cycle of the test focuses on one particular category, with reading as the focus this year.

 Singapore’s mean performance for reading saw a “marked improvement” in 2018.
 At the same time, the students maintained a strong performance in mathematics and science.